 No Application for Taking Courses from Other Schools is necessary to take the above courses.

-Note 2: Students enrolled in the School of Information Science before April 2016 who have completed I117 cannot take I116.
+- Note 2: Students enrolled in the School of Information Science before April 2016 who have completed I117 cannot take I116. - Note 3: Students enrolled before April 2018 who have completed I216 cannot take I121.

 O I2xx courses